MakesCents/TeamIdiot/README.md

 We want a good grade

 K. So you want to run this with the engine?
-Sorry not going to upload the engine because that's too large.
 Also this is written assuming you use cygwin/bash
 1. Get the engine into a file near the project
 2. Make sure you have javac and java on your path